-The time of a woman’s life following menopause is called post-menopause.
+The time of a woman’s life following menopause is called postmenopause.
 A woman is considered post-menopausal if she has not had her period for an entire year (12 months).

 During this time, many of the bothersome symptoms a woman may have experienced before menopause gradually decrease.
 However, the permanent end of a woman’s period doesn’t necessarily mean the end of bothersome menopause symptoms.

 Along with the physical changes that occur after the menopause, post-menopausal women are at increased risk of a number of health conditions, such as osteoporosis and heart disease.

 As you get older, your ovaries start producing less of the hormone oestrogen.
-As a result of lower oestrogen levels, post-menopausal women are at increased risk of a number of health conditions such as osteoporosis and heart disease.
-Medication such as hormone replacement therapy and healthy lifestyle changes can help to reduce the risk of these conditions.
+As a result of lower oestrogen levels, postmenopausal women are at increased risk of a number of health conditions such as osteoporosis and heart disease.
+Medication such as hormone replacement therapy (HRT) and healthy lifestyle changes can help to reduce the risk of these conditions.
 Every woman is different.

 Even if you are post-menopausal, getting regular check-ups and preventative screening tests are among the most important things you can do for yourself.
 How often you need check-ups will depend on your health history.
 Talk to your healthcare professional about your individual needs.

 Mid-life can be an exciting period in your life.
 It is a time of change – not only physical but also emotional as well.
-Consider this a time of opportunity and promise – a chance to make healthy changes in your lifestyle that will help you get the most out of your life!
+Consider this a time of opportunity and promise – a chance to make healthy changes that will help you get the most out of your life!

 So don’t hold on to the past!
 Explore your world, and expand your horizons.
 Go on!
 Get out there and look forward to